JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Open Windows Defender Firewall with Advanced Security on dc-1.
+- Launch Windows Defender Firewall with Advanced Security on dc-1.
 - Review the firewall profile settings.
-- Adjust the firewall configuration for the lab environment.
+- Configure the firewall configuration for the lab environment.
 - Confirm the changes were applied.

 **Explanation:**